 Closing Cash Benefits and Specific MO HealthNet Programs

 If an incarcerated participant is receiving any cash benefits associated with the MHN programs such as Blind Pension (BP), Supplemental Aid to the Blind (SAB), or Supplemental Nursing Care (SNC), the cash benefit case will be closed.
-The participant should be moved to a MHABD case (spend down or non-spend down) and then suspended.
-When the participant is released and MHN benefits are restored, he/she must reapply for cash benefits, if they wish to continue receiving cash benefits.
+The participant will be moved to an MHABD case (spend down or non-spend down) and then suspended.
+When the participant is released and MHN benefits are restored, he/she must reapply for cash benefits, if he/she wishes to continue receiving cash benefits.

-If an incarcerated participant is receiving benefits in addition to MHN, such as Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB), Vendor Coverage, or Home and Community Based Services (HCB), those benefits must be ended when the case is suspended during incarceration.
+If an incarcerated participant is receiving benefits in addition to MHN, such as Qualified Medicare Beneficiary (QMB) or Specified Low-Income Medicare Beneficiary (SLMB) those benefits will also be suspended when the case is suspended during incarceration.

 Applications Pending for Incarcerated Individuals